matter-labs/zksync-scripting-templates/templates/nodejs/viem/README.md

 # Configuration

-By default your code will be run against zkSync Era Testnet.
+By default your code will be run against zkSync Sepolia Testnet.
 If you wish to use a different network, you can change the `defaultChain` in `src/utils/chains.ts` file.

 Alternatively, you can use `getPublicClient` or `getWalletClient` with a custom `chain` parameter.